 Instead, I would like to bump up my communication skills by doing more pair-programming.
-Lately, I’ve been practicing it in a real DevOps fashion by pairing up with one of our ops guys – him bashing the server while I’m bashing the code.
+Lately, I've been practicing it in a real DevOps fashion by pairing up with one of our ops people – them bashing the server while I'm bashing the code.
 If you ask me, we have delivered exceptionally well on that front.

-Furthermore, when I need a code review I should boldly ask my colleague to review it instead of letting the issue hang on board for ages.
+Furthermore, when I need a code review I should boldly ask my colleague to review it instead of letting the issue sit on board for ages.
 I know, I know.
-It’s simple, right?
-Or not for an introvert type of guy like me.
+It's easy, right?
+Or not for an introvert type of person like me.
 We as developers should start paying more attention to the soft skills of development like communication, cooperation, and empathy to name but a few.